Skip to Content

 • Select Remote WSDL: Select the radio button and copy the URL for the WSDL into this field.
 Click OK to upload.

-Create a Jitterbit Operation
+Create a Jitterbit operation

 Jitterbit operations are used to collect all the information needed to define exactly what a particular integration process does and when it should start.
 The Workday endpoint will be incorporated into a Jitterbit operation.